bazel-contrib/rules_oci/README.md

 You might still decide to use rules_docker, and perhaps even volunteer to help maintain it.

 You can find a migration guide at <https://docs.aspect.build/guides/rules_oci_migration>.

-## Design

-We started from first principles and avoided some pitfalls we learned from rules_docker:

-- Use a toolchain consisting of off-the-shelf, pre-built layer and container manipulation tools.
-- Don't write language-specific rules, as we cannot be experts on all languages, nor can users deal with the versioning issues that come with dependencies we would be forced to take on the rules for those languages.
-- Don't be docker-specific, now that it has a commercial license and other container runtimes exist ([podman](https://podman.io/) for example).
-- Use our toolchain hermetically: don't assume there is a docker pre-installed on the machine.
-- Keep a tight complexity budget for the project so we are able to commit to effective maintenance.

 [rules_docker]: https://github.com/bazelbuild/rules_docker